 - Employee Stock Options.
 All stock options of Centrue, whether vested or unvested, will be cancelled by Centrue at the effective time of the merger, and Midland will provide a cash payment in respect of such cancellation in an amount equal to the product of the number of shares of Centrue common stock subject to such options and the excess, if any, of \$26.75 over the exercise price of the stock option, reduced by tax withholdings. - Restricted Stock Units and Restricted Stock Awards.
 Centrue will also cause the shares of restricted stock of Centrue awarded to employees and directors of Centrue and Centrue Bank to vest on the date of the effective time of the merger, and such shares will be considered outstanding shares of Centrue common stock, with the right to receive the merger consideration provided pursuant to the merger agreement.
-In addition, Centrue will cause the restricted stock units of Centrue awarded to employees and directors of Centrue awarded to employees and centrue Bank to vest and be cancelled at the effective time of the merger, and Midland will provide a cash payment in respect of each restricted stock unit of Centrue in an amount equal to \$26.75.
+In addition, Centrue will cause the restricted stock units of Centrue awarded to employees and directors of Centrue and Centrue Bank to vest and be cancelled at the effective time of the merger, and Midland will provide a cash payment in respect of each restricted stock unit of Centrue in an amount equal to \$26.75.

 Quantification of Value of Unvested Equity Awards.
 We estimate that the aggregate value to Messrs.
-Stevenson, Kadolph and Christy upon the acceleration of restricted stock unit awards to be \$1,826,950, \$692,539 and \$670,496, respectively, assuming the effective time of the merger occurred on April 28, 2017.
-Based on equity awards outstanding as of April 28, 2017, we estimate that the aggregate value to Centrue's other employees and non-employee directors upon the acceleration of the vesting of restricted stock unit awards to be \$891,341 in the aggregate, assuming the effective time of the merger occurred on April 28, 2017.
+Stevenson, Kadolph and Christy upon the acceleration of restricted stock awards and restricted stock unit awards to be \$[\cdot], \$[\cdot]\$ and \$[\cdot]\$, respectively, assuming the effective time of the merger occurred on [\cdot], 2017.
+Based on equity awards outstanding as of [\cdot], 2017, we estimate that the aggregate value to Centrue's employees and non-employee directors upon the acceleration of the vesting of restricted stock and restricted stock unit awards to be \$[\cdot]\$ in the aggregate, assuming the effective time of the merger occurred on [\cdot], 2017.
 The amounts specified in this paragraph are determined using a price per share of Centrue common stock of \$26.75.
-As of April 28, 2017, there were 332 outstanding stock options with a weighted average exercise price of \$578.10, expiring on April 24, 2017.
+As of [\cdot], 2017, there were 332 outstanding stock options with a weighted average exercise price of \$578.10, expiring on April 24, 2017.
 Messrs.
 Ganim and Sullivan each have 166 stock options.